 While responsive web design may seem like a trend or just another buzzword, the approach it advocates maps extremely well to the fluid and adaptable nature of the web.
 This is something John Allsopp wrote about thirteen years ago in

 It is the nature of the web to be flexible, and it should be our role as designers and developers to embrace this flexibility.

 It is our responsibility to understand the platform we are designing for, and pick the right tools for the job.

 There are always those that fail to understand the web.
 They can be seen trying to make the web behave like something it isn’t.
 If you are trying to make a website behave like a print magazine or a native application for example, you are probably doing something wrong.

-Others have come to recognise the unique characteristics of the web, and in doing so, are attempting to solve problems nobody has encountered before.
+Yet, it feels like we are entering a period of enlightenment, a renaissance even!
+We have come to recognise the unique characteristics of the web, and in doing so, attempting to solve problems nobody has encountered before.
 I mean, how on earth do you design something that can be infinitely adaptable?
-It often feels like we are entering a period of enlightenment, a renaissance even!

 I was asked to speak to you tonight as someone working at the bleeding edge of the industry, but with only 15 minutes available, I can only scratch surface.
 It’s difficult to explain the myriad challenges and complexities we face as an industry in such a short space of time.
 I will be around for the rest of this evening, so if you would like to chat to me, please come and say hello.
 Before I finish, there is one thing you should know…

 I don’t know how to design a website